 Rendering results.
-To evaluate the visual effect of our proposed algorithm, we applied our method on the CT scan of the visible man's torso with 512x512x426 voxels.
+To evaluate the visual effect of our proposed algorithm, we applied our method on the CT scan of a visible man's torso with $512 \times 512 \times 426$ voxels.
 Figure 4 shows the rendering on the full resolution volume as the ground truth.
-The rendering results of foveated volumes are given in Figure 5, all at a viewing angle of 30 degree.

-Figure 5(a), Figure 5(b) and Figure 5(c) show the rendering with fovea parameters $\mathbf{x}0 = (155, 353, 300)$ and rate $r_0=100, 50$ and 25.
+The rendering results of foveated volumes are given in Fig. 5, all at a viewing angle of 30 degree.
+Figures 5(a), 5(b) and 5(c) show the rendering with fovea parameters $x_0 = (155, 353, 300)$ and rate $r_0=100$, 50 and 25.
 The fovea is marked as a red dot.
 Note there are staircase artifacts around the peripheral.
-The artifacts are reduced after a space-variant smoothing is applied as shown in Figure 5(d), Figure 5(e) and Figure 5(f).
+The artifacts are reduced after a space-variant smoothing is applied, as shown in Figs. 5(d), 5(e) and 5(f).

-Figure 5(g), Figure 5(h) and Figure 5(i) show rendering results on the same data set as Figure 5(a), Figure 5(b) and Figure 5(c), except that the fovea is moved to a new location.
+Figures 5(g), 5(h) and 5(i) show rendering results on the same data set as Figs. Fig. 5(a), 5(b) and 5(c), except that the fovea is moved to a new location.

-Comparing Figure 4 and Figure 5, it is noted that no information is lost at the fovea while a large amount of coefficients are omitted for rendering foveated volumes.
+Comparing Figs. 4 and 5, it is noted that no information is lost at the fovea, while a large amount of coefficients are omitted for rendering foveated volumes.

-Figure 6 shows the rendering results of applying weighting function mentioned in Section 4.
-After applying the second weighting function on Figure 5(b), we have Figure 6(a).
+Figure 6 shows the rendering results of applying the weighting function mentioned in Sect.
+4. After applying the second weighting function on Fig. 5(b), we have Fig. 6(a).
 Compared to the one without weighting function, the peripheral region appears darker.
 This is because the weighting function further suppresses information far from the fovea.
-Figure 6(b) employs a larger weighting parameter a than Figure 6(a).
-By this adjustment, the information about peripheral region is much more suppressed.
+Figure 6(b) employs a larger weighting parameter a than Fig. 6(a).
+By this adjustment, the information about the peripheral region is much more suppressed.
 Figure 6(c) gives result when the rate $r_0 = 25$.
-To reduce staircase artifacts, Figure 6(d), Figure 6(e) and Figure 6(f) apply smoothing on Figure 6(a), Figure 6(b) and Figure 6(c).
+To reduce staircase artifacts, Figs. 6(d), 6(e) and 6(f) apply smoothing on Figs. 6(a), 6(b) and 6(c).